RokuFSD/RokuFSD/README.md

 # Who I am?

 <div align="justify">
-    My name is Emiliano and I'm a Front End Developer who loves the JavaScript technologies.
+    My name is Emiliano and I'm a Developer who loves the JavaScript technologies.
 Right now I'm focused on learning everything that is related to Web Development.
 I'm also passionate about exploring new technologies.
 </div>